Bbran4/dungeon-lord/README.md

 What's actually playable today, via `scenes/test/TestHarness.tscn`:

-* ✅ Linear dungeon path (entrance → rooms → exit), capped at 6 rooms with gap-zone locking at the cap
+* ✅ **2D dungeon grid** (default 6×6): rooms grow outward from a fixed entrance cell, branching to multiple routes is supported, capped at 6 buildable rooms independent of grid size
+* ✅ **Dynamic, cycle-safe doorways**: a room's doors reflect its actual capped connections, not raw grid adjacency
+* ✅ **A real, placeable boss room**: player-positioned via drag-and-drop, movable anytime during Building, fought via the same pipeline as any room, with health-threshold phases and mid-fight summons
 * ✅ **Card hand system:** starting hand of 3 cards, dragged from a fanned hand into a `RoomGapZone` to place for free
 * ✅ **Visual cards:** rarity-tinted border, gold-cost badge, room icon/art, description
 * ✅ **Hand presentation:** peek-and-rise fan via an unclipped overlay layer